Skasselbard/NixOS-K3s-Cluster/README.md

 ## Configuration

+- configuration done by: bash wrapper aorund nix wrapper that sets up the environment with all needed programs around python scripts - some of which are wrapping colmena
 - Physikal machine and network configuration -> in the hosts.csv
 - k3s container and network configuration -> k3s.csv
 - additional nix config in `NixConfigs` subfolder